A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Introduction

 \textbf{Contributions}.
-This paper provides an algorithmic framework based on the notion of higher-order upper bound approximations of the (non)convex and/or (non)smooth objective function, leading to a \textit{general higher-order majorization-minimization} algorithm, which we call GHOM.
+This paper provides a unified algorithmic framework based on the notion of higher-order upper bound approximations of the (non)convex and/or (non)smooth objective function, leading to a \textit{general higher-order majorization - minimization} algorithm, which we call GHOM.
 Then, we present convergence guarantees for the GHOM algorithm for general optimization problems when the upper bounds approximate the objective function up to an error that is $p \geq 1$ times differentiable and has a Lipschitz continuous $p $ derivative; we call such upper bounds \textit{higher-order surrogate} functions.
-More precisely, on general (possibly nonsmooth) convex problems our general higher-order majorization-minimization (GHOM) algorithm achieves global sublinear convergence rate for the function values.
-When we apply our method to optimization problems with uniformly convex objective function, we obtain faster local superlinear convergence rates in multiple criteria: function values, distance of the iterates to the optimal point and in the minimal norms of subgradients.
-Then, on general (possibly nonsmooth) nonconvex problems we prove for GHOM global asymptotic stationary point guarantees and convergence rates in terms of first-order optimality conditions.
-We also characterize the convergence rate of GHOM algorithm locally in terms of function values under the Kurdyka-Lojasiewicz (KL) property of the nonconvex objective function.
-Our result show that the convergence behavior of GHOM ranges from sublinear to superlinear depending on the parameter of the underlying KL geometry.
-Moreover, on smooth unconstrained nonconvex problems we derive convergence rates in terms of first and second-order optimality conditions.
-In Table 1 we summarize the main convergence results of this paper.
+More precisely, on general convex (possibly nonsmooth) problems GHOM algorithm achieves global sublinear convergence rate for the function values.
+When we apply our method to optimization problems with uniformly convex objective function, we obtain faster local superlinear convergence rates in multiple criteria: function values, distance of the iterates to the optimal point and norm of subgradients.
+The last criterion also implies convergence rates for the residual of the first-order optimality conditions.
+Then, for general nonconvex (possibly nonsmooth) problems we prove for GHOM global asymptotic convergence to a point from which there is no descent direction as well as convergence rates for the residual of the first-order optimality conditions.
+We also characterize the convergence rates of GHOM algorithm locally in terms of function values under the Kurdyka-Lojasiewicz (KL) property.
+Our results show that the convergence behavior of GHOM ranges from sublinear to superlinear depending on the parameter of the underlying KL geometry.
+Finally, on smooth unconstrained nonconvex problems we derive convergence rates in terms of first- and second-order optimality conditions.